What is cupping?

 Cupping is safe and effective for many conditions.
 It not performed on skin that is thin, fragile, or damaged.
 It is not performed in patients with active cancer or those using blood thinners.

 The research regarding cupping therapy is divided, but this should not diminish the reality of the results achieved.
 As cupping therapy becomes more popular and more studies are performed, the science and efficacy behind this modality will be further explored and explained.
-If you are interested in having cupping done, please consult a trained health professional.
+If you are interested in having cupping done, please consult with your physical therapist.

 Kinesio-tape (K-Tape) is an elastic tape that was first developed in Japan in the late 1970's.
 It is a latex-free, water resistant tape that can be applied to all populations of people and worn for several days at a time.